 With the Colorado Symphony Chorus.

+Currently we’re rehearsing Mahler 2, Beethoven 9, and program of all choral pieces, for a May concert.
+In October 2021, I sang with Andrea Bocelli for over 10,000 people at Ball Arena in Denver.
 Someday perhaps I’ll fill in the intervening years.
 The story will include The Flaming Lips and Josh Groban and The New York Philharmonic and the Pirates of Penzance.
-For now, there’s no singing.
-Covid.
+Covid took its toll on singing the past two years.

 July 18, 2016